Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Introduction

-\begin{itemize} \item \textbf{RQ 1}.
-Which degree of AI involvement (human-only, human-initiated, AI-initiated) in QDA is most preferred by qualitative researchers, and what are the factors leading to this preference? \item \textbf{RQ 2}.
+\begin{itemize} \item \textbf{RQ 1}. \revchg{Which degree of AI involvement (human-only, human-initiated, AI-initiated) in QDA is most preferred by qualitative researchers, and what are the factors leading to this preference?}{How do qualitative researchers’ preferences for different degrees of AI involvement in QDA (human-only, human-initiated, and AI-initiated coding) vary across different contexts, and what factors shape these preferences?} \item \textbf{RQ 2}.
 What are qualitative researchers’ perspectives on bias in qualitative data analysis and the use of AI for mitigating bias?

 \item \textbf{RQ 3}.
 How do qualitative researchers perceive the value of multimodal data (e.g., audio, video), and how do they incorporate it into their analysis practices? \end{itemize}

 Our study showed that human-only coding is still the most preferred method, as participants were reluctant to give interpretive authority to AI.
 Yet, they were open to workflows where AI acts as an assistant, not collaborator or supervisor, either by generating code suggestions that humans can accept or reject, or by automating repetitive tasks.
 Many expressed discomfort in human-initiated coding, where AI \textit{checks} human work, as it undermined their sense of ownership of the codes and professional identity as a qualitative researcher.
 The interviews surfaced a mistrust in the involvement of AI in the QDA workflow due to a lack of contextual understanding and concerns on data confidentiality.
 Despite recognizing the potential of audio and video to enrich analysis, participants relied heavily on text due to time constraints and inadequate tools, highlighting an opportunity for future QDA systems to integrate multimodal analysis.
 Through the study, we make the following three primary contributions: